-The moorings in Cromarty Bay are the resposibility of the "Port of Cromarty Firth", however CBC manage them on their behalf.
+The moorings in Cromarty Bay are administered and granted by the "Port of Cromarty Firth", however CBC manage them on their behalf.

 There are certain criteria which MUST be met before a mooring permit is granted.